PaddlePaddle/Serving/doc/RUN_IN_DOCKER.md

 ## Attention

-The images provided by this document are all running images, which do not support compilation.
+The images provided by this document are all runtime images, which do not support compilation.
 If you want to compile from source, refer to [COMPILE](COMPILE.md).